ThH00/mech620/project.md

 ## Project Guidelines

 ## Project Assignments
-- Wafic Itani: Building a hula hooping robot + conducting experiments
+- Building a hula hooping robot + conducting experiments (Wafic Itani).
+- Modeling a stack of blocks on an oscillating foundation using the discrete element methods (TBD).
+- Simulating a 3D block on a moving foundation and exploring possible motions (TBD).
+- Simulating a hopping hula hoop, ie. the jump of a wheel with a mass imbalance (TBD).
+- Obtaining the phase space of the previously mentioned hopping hula hoop with a mass imbalance (TBD).
+- Explore the algorithms that 'optimize' that data from two sensors on the same rigid body (TBD).

 ## Homework Ideas